Ionaru/PingBot/README.md

 ## What it does
 PingBot will post messages in a single channel with information on upcoming FleetUp operations.
 It does this by polling the FleetUp API every couple of minutes and looking for changes in the response.

+PingBot can send alerts for a number of actions done on FleetUp, here are the triggers:
+* A new operation is created
+* An existing operation was edited
+* An existing operation was deleted
+* An operation is starting in N hours (amount of hours is configurable)
+* An operation is about to start

+All triggers can be turned off and on individually in the configuration.

+The notification this bot sends, can contain the following parts:
+* The fleet name & starting time
+* The location the fleet will form in
+* The fleet doctrines
+* The 'additional information' link
+* The FleetUp link

+All message parts can be turned off and on individually in the configuration.

 Here's an example message:

 ![example image of PingBot](https://cloud.githubusercontent.com/assets/3472373/26179692/6e4a15da-3b65-11e7-8266-272aae2298cf.png)

-In the message, PingBot can put information on the fleet's name, start time, form location, doctrines, info url, and FleetUp url.
-All of these can be turned on or off in the config.

-PingBot can send alerts for a number of actions done on FleetUp, these include the creation of a new operation, an edit of an existing operation and deletion of an operation.
-All of these can be turned on or off in the config.

-When an operation is about to start, PingBot can send a warning about the upcoming operation a configurable number of hours before the operation starts.

-Finally, PingBot can also optionally send a notification when a fleet is about to start (see screenshot above).

 ## Usage
 This bot needs to be self-hosted and requires NodeJS 7